WEM Reopening FAQs

 • In order to limit on-site staff interaction all visitors must reserve and purchase tickets prior to their visit online.
 No exceptions.

 • We ask that all guests abide by the safety information conveyed on-site, whether through signage or staff instruction.
 Visitors unwilling to follow these safety guidelines will be asked to leave.

 Will restrooms be open?

-Yes, the museum restroom will be available and cleaned regularly, though we strongly encourage visitors to plan ahead and avoid the public restroom if possible.
+Yes, the museum restroom will be available and cleaned regularly, though we encourage visitors to plan ahead and avoid the public restroom if possible.